 Why Do You Want to Lose Body Fat and Build Muscle?

-The Internet enables you to educate yourself with the vast amount of information available and make a change for the better.
-However, that starts with you wanting it and taking initiative.
+The internet allows you to educate yourself with the vast amount of information available and make a change for the better.
+However, that starts with you wanting it and taking the initiative.
 By reading this guide, you are on the right track.

 The Harsh Truth About Being Skinny Fat

-Being overly fat (aka obese) has rapidly become an epidemic in the last two decades and is now a major health concern for most Americans.
+Being obese has become an epidemic in the last two decades and is now a major health concern for most Americans.
 The sad thing is that it’s only getting worse.
-As of 2012, more than one-third (34.9% or 78.6 million) of U.S. adults are obese according to the Journal of American Medicine.
+As of 2012, more than one-third of US adults, or 78.6 million people, are obese according to the Journal of American Medicine.

 If a person’s body fat is at least 20% higher than it should be, he or she is considered obese.
 That’s not even counting the numbers of people who are considered overweight.
 So when you combine those considered overweight and obese, that makes up more than 2/3 of the American population!